 3. Give it a try for a given period of time, say two weeks.

 4. Check your progress at the beginning and at the end.
 Have you gotten a little better?
 Is it a bit easier?

 5. Keep going and give yourself another couple of weeks to reassess.

-Remember, it’s not a contest and you don’t have to become an expert.
-The goal is to find more joy, excitement, and satisfaction in your life.
-You might not be successful in all your new endeavors, but at least you tried which puts you a lot closer to success than not making an attempt in the first place.
+Remember, it’s not a contest, and you don’t have to become an expert.
+The goal is to find more joy, excitement, and purpose in your life.
+You might not be successful in all your new endeavors, but at least you tried, which puts you a lot closer to success than not making an attempt in the first place.
 I promise that if you don’t like it, you can always go back into your cocoon.